Key facts

 - ...and 20+ more eligible models

 Landlord opportunity: With the 2035 petrol and diesel ban approaching, EV chargers are becoming a must-have amenity for rental properties.
-Installing them now — with up to £30,000 in grants — adds genuine value to your portfolio while the government is still paying for it.
+Even with the lower published cap now showing on gov.uk, adding charging still improves tenant appeal and future-proofs your portfolio.

 Workplace Charging Scheme